AMReX-Codes/amrex/README.md

          wish to squash commits upon merge to have a clean history.
          *Please ensure that your PR title and first post are descriptive, since these will be used for a squashed commit message.*

+         Please note the following:
+            If you choose to make contributions to the code then you hereby grant a non-exclusive, royalty-free perpetual license to install, use, modify, prepare derivative works, incorporate into other computer software,
+            distribute, and sublicense such enhancements or derivative works thereof, in binary and source code form.

   * On the first workday of each month, we perform a merge of `development` into `master`.
 For this merge to take place, we